Associate Director, Service-Learning and Partnership

 Assistant Director, Student Programs

-Joyce, ILR '97, has been with the Public Service Center since 1999.
+Joyce, ILR '97, had been with the Public Service Center since 1999 and is now bringing her experience and expertise to the Einhorn Center.
 Her focus is student leadership development within co-circular service programs with a racial equity analysis, project management, student-run board management with transitional leadership, evaluation, reflection, student-board grant allocation, curriculum-based service trips, as well as the coordination of Cornell's largest student-run service projects.

-Krista guides her team at the Public Service Center in engaging students in learning through service that produces students who are civically engaged and graduates who are active, global citizens.
+Krista guides the team at the Einhorn Center in engaging students in learning through service that produces students who are civically engaged and graduates who are active, global citizens.
 Krista is guided by 15+ years of experience in higher education administration at Colgate University, the University of Chicago, Dartmouth College, University of Massachusetts Amherst and Chatham College.
 Krista sits on the NASPA Public Policy Board and the NASPA Region II Executive Board.

 Assistant Director of the Science & Technology Entry Program (STEP)

-Kurt comes to the Public Service Center having worked as a teacher and administrator in schools dedicated to preparing all students for college.
-In his role at the PSC, Kurt will work to support Ithaca middle and high school students on their path to higher education through the Science and Technology Entry Program (STEP).
+Kurt comes to Cornell having worked as a teacher and administrator in schools dedicated to preparing all students for college.
+In his role at the Einhorn Center, Kurt works to support Ithaca middle- and high-school students on their path to higher education through the Science and Technology Entry Program (STEP).

 Associate Director of Upward Bound

-Liz, CALS '05, has been with the Public Service Center as the Associate Director of the Upward Bound Program since 2018.
+Liz, CALS '05, has been Associate Director of the Upward Bound Program since 2018.
 Previously, Liz directed staff training and development, safety, risk, and program design with Outward Bound in Baltimore City and various wilderness areas in the US.
 In Baltimore, she created the Chesapeake Bay Sea Kayaking program that builds character and stewardship in students as well as a Police Officer and Youth pairing program whose objectives is to change negative perceptions to positive ones and build trust.

 Program Advisor to Upward Bound